psexton/missing-http/README.md

 Thankfully, the Java world also produced a tool called [Jar Jar Links](https://code.google.com/p/jarjar/) that lets you mess with jar files.
 One thing you can do is rename things.
 So if we move all of the HttpComponents classes to a new package, there's no longer any overlap, and we can use our newer versions with no worry of accidentally getting an older version packaged with MATLAB.

 That's exactly what missing-http does.
 All occurances of `org.apache.*` are altered to `net.psexton.ext.org.apache.*` in the HttpComponents jar file bytecode.
 Additionally, we combine the half a dozen jars from Apache into a single `missing-http.jar` file.

+# License

+HttpComponents is licensed under the [Apache 2 license](http://opensource.org/licenses/Apache-2.0). missing-http is a derivative work and is licensed under the same terms.
+Copyright for all code inside the `missing-http.jar` with a classpath of `net.psexton.ext.*` remains with its original owners (e.g. The Apache Foundation).